URL shortening: Purposes

 There are several reasons to use URL shortening.
 Often regular unshortened links may be aesthetically unpleasing.
 Many web developers pass descriptive attributes in the URL to represent data hierarchies, command structures, transaction paths or session information.
 This can result in URLs that are hundreds of characters long and that contain complex character patterns.
 Such URLs are difficult to memorize, type out or distribute.
 As a result, long URLs must be copied and pasted for reliability.
 Thus, short URLs may be more convenient for websites or hard copy publications (e.g. a printed magazine or a book), the latter often requiring that very long strings be broken into multiple lines (as is the case with some e-mail software or internet forums) or truncated.

 On Twitter and some instant messaging services, there is a limit to the number of characters a message can carry – however, Twitter now shortens links automatically using its own URL shortening service, t.co, so there is no need to use a separate URL shortening service just to shorten URLs in a tweet.
 On other such services, using a URL shortener can allow linking to web pages which would otherwise violate this constraint.
 Some shortening services, such as goo.gl, tinyurl.com, and bit.ly can generate URLs that are human-readable, although the resulting strings are longer than those generated by a length-optimized service.
 Finally, URL shortening sites provide detailed information on the clicks a link receives, which can be simpler than setting up an equally powerful server-side analytics engine, and unlike the latter, does not require any access to the server.

 URLs encoded in two dimensional barcodes such as QR code are often shortened by a URL shortener in order to reduce the printed area of the code, or allow printing at lower density in order to improve scanning reliability.

 Registering a short URL

 Some websites create short links to make sharing links via instant messaging easier, and to make it cheaper to send them via SMS.
 This can be done online, at the web pages of a URL shortening service; to do it in batch via bulk upload with tools like CSV importer or on demand may require the use of an API.

-A few well-known websites have set up their own URL shortening services for their own use – for example, Twitter with t.co, Google with g.co, and GoDaddy with x.co.
+A few well-known websites have set up their own URL shortening services for their own use – for example, Twitter with t.co, Telegram with t.me, Google with g.co, and GoDaddy with x.co.